wp-plugins/polylang/readme.txt

 * Bug correction: Firefox language preference is not recognized when comparison is made on locale (instead of ISO 639-1 language code)
 * Bug correction: incorrect tax_query in PLL_Auto_Translate

-See changelog.txt for full changelog
+See changelog.txt for older changelog